 Pecan Day is celebrated on March 25th of every year.
 In fact, the pecan is such a beloved nut that there’s National Pecan Day also celebrated on April 14th.
 We figure that it’s some kind of bureaucratic mix-up.
 The important thing is that the pecan tree is the only nut tree native to North America, and it produces a buttery nut with a soft crunch.
 If you’re a pecan lover, you can celebrate this special holiday by planting a tree of your own.
 However, be warned, this tree is not for small backyards.
-It grows to a hundred feet tall and more than fifty feet wide at maturity, and creates quite a sappy, nutty mess all around it.
-Be sure to choose a spot that leaves the pecan tree plenty of room to flourish. [photo via flickr]
+Pecan trees grow to a hundred feet tall and more than fifty feet wide at maturity and creates quite a sappy, nutty mess all around it.
+Be sure to choose a spot that leaves the pecan tree plenty of room to flourish.

 - Aside from the space requirements for the pecan tree, it also likes well-draining soil.
 A tree that’s planted in a low-lying area where water collects will not do well and could possibly die.